RoccoLoxPrograms/CelticCE/docs/osutilityfunctions.rst

     Returns:
      * Copies the value backed up by BackupReal into a variable specified by the user.

+    Errors:
+     * ``..NT:REAL``: If the value of the currently backed up number is not a real number.

 ------------

 .. function:: SetParseLine: det(79, line)